laowantong/paroxython/paroxython/ref.md

 It may be interesting to indicate the category of the program with an all-encompassing hint `# paroxython: category` placed on its own line.
 Examples of possible categories are:

-- `abstract`: a sort, a search, an algorithmic pattern, etc.
+- `abstract`: sorting, searching, algorithmic pattern, etc.
 - `biology`
 - `combinatorics`
 - `computability`: cellular automata, tag-system, etc.